-This is especially true for SIBOR packages, as the spread is underpriced at the moment.
-The SIBOR-pegged mortgage spread was mostly kept at 0.30% throughout.
-Meanwhile, the spread for other floating rates (like FDHR) have increased by as much as 0.8% to 1%.
+This is especially true for SIBOR packages, as the spread is underpriced at the moment, mostly kept at 0.15% to 0.30%.

 Yes, you will expect fluctuations, but it is still a very decent proposition to consider.
 To protect yourself, you can look out for packages with short lock-in periods, flexibility for prepayment and sale redemptions, and very importantly, free conversions to switch out to other indexes should things go south.